-To help remember what to bring during this very busy day, you might want to create a checklist.
-Your list will vary depending on:
+To help prepare, you might want to create a closing checklist.
+What exactly goes on that list will depend on:

-- the type of property: for example, a free standing home, condominium or co-op
+- the type of property you're buying, for example, a freestanding home, a condominium, or a co-op

 - the terms of your purchase contract

-- the terms of your loan, if you are taking out a loan, and
+- the terms of your loan, if you are taking out a mortgage, and

 - state and local real estate closing rules and customs.